workshops, classes, mentorships

 About Practicing Presence

-THIS WORKSHOP is for everyone interested in body-based improvisation who wishes to enhance and refine their expressive imagination, develop vocal, verbal and physical performance skills; All movers-sounders of All abilities.
+THIS WORKSHOP is for everyone interested in body-based improvisation, who wants to enhance and refine their expressive imagination, develop vocal, verbal and physical performance skills; All movers-sounders of All abilities.

 Applicable to all ages for self-expression, being in the world, performance, education, social service work, etc.

 MAXINE HEPPNER is a trained Action Theater™ performer and teacher, one of the few in Canada.
-She studied and performed Action Theatre from 1991-98, along with artists who are now Ruth’s principle teachers including: Sten Rudstrom, Cassie Terman, Sabine von der Tann.
-Since being an Action Theater ensemble member, she has integrated it into her own practice these many years.
-In this workshop Maxine will share the roots of this training with participants and explore applications for self-expression, rehearsal, devised creation and personal practice and awareness.
+She studied and performed Action Theatre with Ruth Zaporah from 1991-98, along with artists who are now Ruth Zaporah's principle teachers including: Sten Rudstrom, Cassie Terman, Sabine von der Tann.
+Since being an Action Theater ensemble member, she has integrated it into her own work these many years.
+In these workshops specifically referencing Ruth's approach, Maxine leads participants to explore applications for self-expression, rehearsal, devised creation, personal practice and awareness.

 A starting point for body-oriented theater improvisation, a training method and artistic practice rolled into one.
 It integrates body and spirit, furthers spontaneous and conscious expression.
 In Action Theater™, the improviser follows the ever-changing interior of her/his imagination and responds to it with movement, sound and/or language.